kennethreitz-archive/.com/content/posts/111126-heroku-cedar-static.rst

 Unfortunately, there's no obvious way to serve static sites without first fronting them with a Rack or WSGI application.

-The Cedar stack has a unofficial support for
+The Cedar stack has unofficial support for
 `Custom Build Packs <https://github.com/heroku/heroku-buildpack-python>`_, which allow you to compile your own language runtime on top of Cedar.
 My plan was to build an custom nginx build pack for Cedar, but that turned out